adsy1981/first-day-demo/README.md

 # first-day-demo
-This is the firs repository created in day 1
+This is the first repository created in day 1